How Legal Custody Differs from Physical Custody in CA

 We’ve noticed that when most parents think of having parental custody of their child, they think of physical custody.
 This is certainly a part of custody in California, but what many don’t know is that the other half of the custody picture involves legal custody.

 This can be initially confusing to many of our clients so for this post, we thought it would be helpful for us to write a quick overview of this topic.
-We at the Law Offices of James P. White want to remind you that the information here is general, and we invite you to contact our seasoned family law attorneys directly if you’re looking for legal advice meant for your specific situation and needs.
+We at the White Oak Law want to remind you that the information here is general, and we invite you to contact our seasoned family law attorneys directly if you’re looking for legal advice meant for your specific situation and needs.

 Physical custody involves arrangements that center on where the child is to live after the divorce is finalized.
 In other words, the parent whom the child lives with during the majority of the year is known as the “custodial parent,” or the parent who holds physical custody over the child.